Contact Us for a Free Consultation (213) 542-0979

 I'll give you a perfect example.
 People think it's a husband and wife scenario, and the husband has struck the wife. $50,000 bail and now has to appear in one of the courts in Los Angeles County.

-If she wants to take it back that's it.
-I get to get out of it and I can move on with my life and be more careful.
-No, that's not right because it's not her against you, it's the People of the State of California against you.
+If she wants to take it back, that's it.
+I get to get out of it, and I can move on with my life and be more careful.
+No, that's not right because it's not her against you; it's the People of the State of California against you.

-Domestic violence is a very politically-charged issue, so the prosecutors are used to that – that the alleged victim tries to change their story and they're not going to allow it to happen.
+Domestic violence is a very politically charged issue, so the prosecutors are used to that – that the alleged victim tries to change their story, and they're not going to allow it to happen.

-They're going to call the police in and say, hey you talked to Sally Jo over there and she had marks on her and she was crying and she said that this happened and that happened, and look at her now, she's trying to change her story.
+They're going to call the police in and say, hey, you talked to Sally Jo over there, and she had marks on her, and she was crying, and she said that this happened and that happened, and look at her now, she's trying to change her story.

 She'll do whatever she can to help.
-That's good information to have and the attorney can figure out – based on the courthouse and the way things work there, and just their common sense and experience – what, if anything, the fact that the alleged victim is no longer at odds with the defendant, what can be done to use that to try to help – whether the alleged victim goes and talks to the prosecutor or detective.
+That's good information to have, and the attorney can figure out – based on the courthouse and the way things work there, and just their common sense and experience – what, if anything, the fact that the alleged victim is no longer at odds with the defendant, what can be done to use that to try to help – whether the alleged victim goes and talks to the prosecutor or detective.
 That's something that the attorney can discuss with the defendant.

-You Need a Lawyer To Guide You Through The Process
+Lawyer To Guide You Through The Process

 If the judge issues a protective order and the criminal judge orders you not to contact that person, then you can't do it.
-Otherwise, you're going to violate the order and you'll be looking at more criminal charges and more problems.
+Otherwise, you're going to violate the order, and you'll be looking at more criminal charges and more problems.

 There are circumstances where one spouse or party has lied and you can show the prosecutors that, and if it's done sufficiently, then the prosecutors can dismiss the case if they decide to do that.
 It's just hard to convince the prosecutors to dismiss a domestic violence case in Los Angeles once they file it.